 Figure 5 shows LFS estimates that suggest that in 2012, 36% of non-EU migrants who had been in the UK for 0-2 years resided in London.
 If we look at the same cohort of 2010-2012 arrivals three years later, i.e. in 2015, the share of those living in London only marginally increased, to 40%.
 However, the share of asylum migrants who were living in London increased more.
 These patterns re-emerge when we look at the cohort of 2011-2013 arrivals in 2013 and in 2016, or the cohort of 2012-2014 arrivals in 2014 and in 2017.
 This is also consistent with the possibility that asylum migrants born outside the EU move to London over time, and/or that those who live outside of London are more likely to emigrate from the country.

 Figure 6: Share of non-EU migrants who live in London (in %), by year of arrival and duration of residence

 Source: Migration Observatory analysis of LFS, 2010-2017.
 Note: figures on the y axis are the years of arrival

 Evidence gaps and limitations

 The analysis in this briefing has a number of limitations.
 Chief amongst them is the fact that the main variable used for the information on reasons for migration is self-reported.
-The alternative responses to choose from are not mutually exclusive as people’s decisions to migration are multifaceted.
+The alternative responses to choose from are not mutually exclusive as people’s decisions to migrate are multifaceted.
 While someone might cite family as their main reason for migration, their reason for migrating may also be driven by the available opportunities to study or work.